Cell and Molecular Biology: Gene Therapy and Vaccines, PhD

 Cell and Molecular Biology

-Students from colleges and universities around the nation and the world are enrolled in the program, selecting one discipline area based on their scientific interests, yet have access to the full breadth of curricular and research opportunities provided by this large and diverse program.
+Currently, 440 graduate students from colleges and universities around the nation and the world are enrolled in the program.
+Students select one discipline area based on their scientific interests yet have access to the full breadth of curricular and research opportunities provided by our large and diverse program.
 Our students participate in core courses in cell and molecular biology, specialized coursework in one or more discipline areas, and original hypothesis-driven thesis research.
 Upon completion of the PhD, they pursue successful research careers at top academic institutions, in the biotech and pharmaceutical industries, and in other biomedicine-related career paths.

 For more information: http://www.med.upenn.edu/camb/